privacyidea/privacyidea/doc/policies/webui.rst

 type: str

-This is a whitespace separated list of tokentypes, for which a rollover button is displayed in the token details and in the token list.
+This is a whitespace separated list of tokentypes, for which a rollover button is displayed in the token details.
 This button will generate a new token secret for the displayed token.

 This e.g. enables a user to transfer a softtoken to a new device while keeping the